Improve trust & experience for advisers on an alternative investment platform

 An example user flow of a desk assistant reviews a user's pending onboarding status due to a missing Power of Attorney (POA).
 The assistant submits the POA and the status changes to waiting to be processed by iPartners.

 3.3.
-Simplify the design of Client profile section, and mask sensitive contact information
+Assistants have a clearer view of the Client profile section, with sensitive contact information masked for security

 Before: The design makes it hard to understand which fields are editable and which are not (for example, all personal details field are not editable after investor has finished identity verification, but it is not obvious from the design).
 Sensitive contact information is always shown.